 20. Diana Ross

-Diana Ross is an American singer, actress, and performer best known for her role in the pop trio, the Supremes.
+Called “Female Entertainer of the Century” in 1979 by Billboard, American singer, actress, and performer Diana Ross is best known for her role in the pop trio the Supremes.

-The Supremes signed on to Motown Records and produced multiple number one singles like “Where Did Our Love Go?”
-In 1969, she left the group to go solo, embarking on an equally successful music career.
+The Supremes signed on to Motown Records and produced multiple number-one singles like “Where Did Our Love Go?”
+In 1969, Ross left the group to go solo, embarking on an equally successful music career.

-Hits like “Ain’t No Mountain High Enough” and “Love Hangover,” along with prestigious awards, captured her performer’s essence as an R&B soul singer.
+Hits like “Ain’t No Mountain High Enough,” “Love Hangover,” and “I’m Coming Out,” along with prestigious awards, captured her performer’s essence as an R&B soul singer.
+This landed her a place in the Rock and Roll Hall of Fame as well as a Grammy Lifetime Achievement Award.

 21. James Brown

-James Brown, rightly known as “The Godfather of Soul”, went from a poverty-stricken life in the South to an unmatched career as America’s blues, funk and soul performer.
+What do Godfather of Soul, Mr. Dynamite, and Soul Brother No. 1 have in common?
+They’re all one person: James Brown.
+This musical icon went from a poverty-stricken life in the South to an unmatched career as America’s blues, funk, and soul performer.

-He formed a group named the Flames, later called the Famous Flames, that produced the immediate hit “Please, Please, Please.”
-But after many failed singers, he sought to change up his sound.
+In the mid-1950s, Brown formed a group named the Flames, later called the Famous Flames, that produced the immediate hit “Please, Please, Please.”
+But after many failed singers, Brown sought to change up his sound, eventually going for a solo career.

-Despite legal and criminal issues, he still managed to adjust to new trends, producing popular hits with his group in the 70s and 90s and giving audiences the ecstatic live performances he was known for.
+Despite legal and criminal issues, Brown still managed to adjust to new trends, producing popular hits with his group in the 1970s and ’90s and giving audiences the ecstatic live performances he was known for.

 22. B.B.
 King

-Alongside his beloved guitar named Lucille, he toured nationally playing his number one hit “Three O’Clock Blues” and eventually gained enough stardom to open for the Rolling Stones.
+Alongside his beloved guitar named Lucille, he toured nationally playing his #1 hit “Three O’Clock Blues” and eventually gained enough stardom to open for the famed English rock band Rolling Stones.

 23. John Legend